 Careers advice is readily available from Careers Torch.
 Where it is relevant to employment or university courses, we encourage students to undertake periods of work experience as an enrichment option.

-Support and advice provided by The Pingle School Sixth Form begins on Year 11 results day in August and continues throughout the two years of Sixth Form and beyond.
+Support and advice provided by The Pingle Academy Sixth Form begins on Year 11 results day in August and continues throughout the two years of Sixth Form and beyond.
 The level of involvement is such that Sixth Form students return as guest speakers to deliver talks on careers and university courses.
 In addition, many students aspiring to be teachers return to complete work experience in preparation for their training.

 Homework – Key Stage 5